OctopusDeploy/docs/docs/packaging-applications/build-servers/metadata/index.md

 :::hint
 **Build Server support**
-Our metadata step is included in our [official build server plugins](https://octopus.com/downloads).
-Our TeamCity and Bamboo plugins support this new step, we're updating our Azure DevOps extension to add support for this and we're preparing our first release of our Jenkins plugin.
-Therefore our metadata step, and thus Jira integration, is not yet supported with Azure DevOps or Jenkins build server.
+Our [official build server plugins](https://octopus.com/downloads) support this metadata step.
+This list currently includes our TeamCity and Bamboo plugins and in the future we'll add our Azure DevOps extension and Jenkins plugin.
+Therefore our metadata step, and thus Jira integration, is not yet supported by Azure DevOps or Jenkins build servers.

 Check our [downloads page](https://octopus.com/downloads) for our latest build server plugins.
 :::